Figured Bubinga

 SEASONING Dries easily with little degradation, although it will exude gum.
 Stable in use.

-USES Primarily used as a veneer for cabinetwork, furniture, and panelling.
+USES Primarily used as a veneer for cabinetwork, furniture, and paneling.
 Also used for knife handles, and fancy goods.

 COMMENTS Rotary cut veneer is known as "Kevasingo" and has wild, swirling, veined figure.